brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ### `std::tuple`

-The tuple use-case was already supported by P2996 directly with `define_class()` (even though we think it would be better as a member pack), but it's worth just showing what it looks like with a direct injection API instead:
+The tuple use-case was already supported by P2996 directly with `define_aggregate()` (even though we think it would be better as a member pack), but it's worth just showing what it looks like with a direct injection API instead:

 ::: std
 ```cpp